-420 Figure 3 Examples of different sedimentary locations of basal peat layers: (a) On the floor of a palaeovalley, (b) Along the flank of a river dune, (c) On top of coversand (adapted from Kiden et al. (2008) and Bos et al. (2012))
+Figure 3 Examples of different sedimentary locations of basal peat layers: (a) On the floor of a palaeo-valley, (b) Along the flank of a river dune, (c) On top of cover sand (adapted from Kiden et al. (2008) and Bos et al. (2012))

-3.3.6 Non-basal peat geological sea-level data
+385 3.3.6 Non-basal peat geological sea-level data

-Some additional geological sea-level markers are reported in the HOLSEA-NL data set, including a set of brackish molluscs (Cerastoderma) obtained at great depth at Velsen (Van Straaten, 1954), and a set of index points obtained from C dates of
+Some additional sea-level markers are reported in the HOLSEA-NL data set, including a set of brackish molluscs (Cerastoderma) obtained at great depth at Velsen (Van Straaten, 1954), and a set of index points obtained from 14C dates of in-viva shells (Scrobicularia plana; Cerastoderma edule) found in the top of tidal flat deposits underneath artificial dwelling mounds, or terps, in the northwest of the Netherlands (Vos and Nieuwhof, 2021).
+The older set from Velsen is used mainly as additional dating control to peat radiocarbon dates collected from the same excavation, which provide base basal peat and top basal peat data.

-- 425 in-viva shells (Scrobicularia plana; Cerastoderma edule) found in the top of tidal flat deposits underneath artificial dwelling mounds, or terps, in the northwest of the Netherlands (Vos and Nieuwhof, 2021).
-The older set from Velsen is used mainly as additional dating control to peat radiocarbon dates collected from the same excavation, which provide base basal peat and top basal peat data. - 430 The younger set from the northwestern Netherlands is included as they supplement and cross-validate basal peat data in the younger period (3000-1800 years cal.
+The younger set from the northwestern Netherlands is included as they supplement and cross-validate basal peat data in the younger period (3000-1800 years cal.
 BP) for which basal peat data is sparser (Sect.
 2).
 The levels with the Scrobicularia plana shells are located just below the transition between tidal-flat and salt-marsh deposits.
-The vertical position of this transition is regarded to mark the past MHW, giving the shells an indicative meaning of MHW 0.33 m (Scrobicularia plana) or MHW 0.4 m (Cerastoderma) (Vos and Gerrets, 2005; Vis et al., 2015; Vos and Nieuwhof, 2021).
-Calibrated ages for these samples are obtained using a marine calibration curve (Marine20; Heaton et al., 2020), and are corroborated by archeological dates from the overlying mounds.
-Because a regional offset for the reservoir age (delta R) is not established for the study area (W- - NW NL), Marine20 was used without an additional delta R, as in Vos & Nieuwhof (2021).
-We note that this applies to the 12 Late Holocene shell dates regarded as SLIPs from the Wadden Sea (Vos & Nieuwhof, 2021), and to the six LLD shell dates and one tidal ULD from a North Sea incursion into the Overijsselse Vecht palaeovalley, away from direct exchange with Rhine waters (Middle Holocene, Van Straaten (1954)).
-Including other shell dates from incursions into the Rhine-Meuse palaeovalley - was not attempted because of unresolved delta R issues for the Rhine-Meuse mouth.
+The vertical position of this transition is regarded to mark the past MHW, giving the shells an indicative meaning of MHW - 0.33 m (Scrobicularia plana) or MHW - 0.4 m (Cerastoderma) (Vos and Gerrets, 2005; Vis et al., 2015; Vos and Nieuwhof, 2021).
+Calibrated ages for these samples are obtained using a marine calibration curve (Marine20; Heaton et al., 2020), and are corroborated with archeological dates from the overlying mounds.

-4. Age-depth positions and evaluation
+400 4.
+Age-depth positions and evaluation

 Where Sect.
-2 and 3 are restricted to data intake, setting diversity (local and regional) and overall classification goals (ULD vs SLIP), Sect.
+2 and 3 are restricted to data intake, setting diversity (local and regional) and overall classification goals (ULD vs. SLIP), Sect.
 4 describes further processing of the data in the HOLSEA-NL workbook.
 This comprises a series of adjustments regarding the vertical position of an indicator, starting from the originally reported sample elevation and indicative meaning, incorporating further compiled information.
 This step essentially reproduces earlier similar applications on subsets of the dataset (Kiden et al., 2002; Berendsen et al., 2007; Hijma and Cohen, 2010, 2019; Van de Plassche et al., 2010; Hijma et al., 2015), more uniform and over the entire HOLSEA-NL data set.
-HOLSEA-standard fields were used to transparently register this and expanded where needed - also to allow omitting or substituting specific corrections in future usage.
+HOLSEA-standard fields were used to transparently register this and expanded where needed - also to allow to omit or substitute specific corrections in future usage.
 Addressing the vertical corrections component-by-component serves this purpose.
 In many cases, the applied adjustments reproduce those from previous studies within a few cm, the difference owing to unification.
-This extends to acceptance/rejection and ULD/SLIP-usage decisions per data point, based on the age-depth data, indicative meanings and reliability judgements (e.g., Van de Plassche, 1982, fig. 4).
+This extends to acceptance/rejection and ULD/SLIP-usage decisions per data point, based on the age-depth data, indicative meanings and reliability judgements (e.g. Van de Plassche, 1982, fig. 4).